 Accessing this Service:

-Mental Health Services are available to all residents of Oxford County through the Ontario Health Insurance Plan and the Ontario Mental Health Act.
+Mental Health Services are available to all residents of Oxford County through the Ontario Health Insurance Plan (OHIP) and guided by the Ontario Mental Health Act.

 If you need to access the Oxford County Counselling - Welcome Information Form, please click here.

 As a schedule 1 psychiatric facility, our Mental Health Department offers essential services and programs that provide observation, care and treatment to Oxford County residents that are experiencing moderate to severe mental health issues or concerns.
 Our team includes psychiatrists, nurses, social workers, recreation therapists and behaviour consultants.
 For outpatient programs, we use a centralized intake process to review and assess incoming referrals in a timely manner and determine the appropriate program(s) and supports.